fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `azure_postgres`: SSH user, specify only to connect via an SSH tunnel.
 	- Service `azure_sql_db`: SSH user, specify only to connect via an SSH tunnel.
 	- Service `azure_sql_managed_db`: SSH user, specify only to connect via an SSH tunnel.
+	- Service `clarity`: SSH user, specify only to connect via an SSH tunnel.
 	- Service `db2i_hva`: SSH user, specify only to connect via an SSH tunnel.
 Required for connector creation.
 	- Service `db2i_sap_hva`: SSH user, specify only to connect via an SSH tunnel.
 	- Service `documentdb`: SSH user, specify only to connect via an SSH tunnel.
 Required for connector creation.
 	- Service `dynamics_365_fo`: SSH user, specify only to connect via an SSH tunnel.
+	- Service `elastic_cloud`: SSH user, specify only to connect using an SSH tunnel.
+	- Service `es_self_hosted`: SSH user, specify only to connect using an SSH tunnel.
 	- Service `google_cloud_mysql`: SSH user, specify only to connect via an SSH tunnel.
 	- Service `google_cloud_postgresql`: SSH user, specify only to connect via an SSH tunnel.
 	- Service `google_cloud_sqlserver`: SSH user, only specify when connecting via an SSH tunnel.